hapax/hapax.github.io/assets/mindjam.md

 fixed (but not physically determined) future, while the existence or non-existence of future times is moot if their contents are determined by physics regardless.
+So we must believe peculiar (and in my opinion indefensible) things about time and physics in order to believe in this version of free will.

 #### Brainjamor